 Street Food

-In between shopping and waiting for the travel buddies, I stood to look around at the street food stalls curious of the goodies that they have.
+In between shopping and waiting for my travel buddies, I stood to look around at the street food stalls curious about the goodies that they have.
 We had a late lunch and dessert, so our tummies weren't exactly craving for more food.
 But it was still a great experience to look through.
-From the traditional Korean rice rolls on spicy sauce, to a more familiar Nutella and Banana, to grilled dried squid, to twisty potato sticks, to grilled barbeque.
+From the traditional Korean rice rolls on spicy sauce to a more familiar Nutella and Banana, to grilled dried squid, to twisty potato sticks, to grilled barbeque.
 They had a lot.
-Stalls line along the middle almost on the entire street with an occasional stall selling the cute socks or other souvenir items.
-It was indeed a feast for the eyes and for the nose, even if I don't get to taste all of them.
+Stalls line along the middle of almost the entire street with an occasional stall selling cute socks or other souvenir items.
+It was indeed a feast for the eyes and for the nose, even if I didn't get to taste all of them.

 Nanta Theater

-We weren't allowed to take photos so here's a sneak peak from their official youtube videos:
+We weren't allowed to take photos so here's a sneak peek from their official YouTube videos:

 Short Version: